klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 version of the MI200 family connecting to the CPU through InfinityFabric, the same interconnect that AMD uses internally in its sockets to link the CPU dies to the I/O die, and also uses to connect CPU sockets or to connect GPUs to each other in the MI100 and MI200 generations.
-The Intel Ponte Vecchio GPU combined with the Sapphire Rapids CPU that will be used in the Aurora supercomputer supports a similar feature, as does the NVIDIA Grace CPU and Hopper GPU integrated in a single package.
+The Intel Ponte Vecchio GPU combined with the Sapphire Rapids CPU that is used in the Aurora supercomputer supports a similar feature, as does the NVIDIA Grace CPU and Hopper GPU integrated in a single package.

 The physical sharing of memory spaces with some level of coherency is also the first step in solving